-| | Cause | Signs of infection | Diagnosis | Vaccination | Control | Prevention and control programs in Alberta
+| Cause | Signs of infection | Diagnosis | Vaccination | Control | Alberta's Johne's Disease Initiative | The Canadian Johne's Disease Initiative (CJDI)

-Johne’s disease (paratuberculosis) is a chronic, debilitating disease that affects the intestines of all ruminant animals, including cattle, sheep and goats.
+Johne’s disease (paratuberculosis) is a chronic debilitating disease that affects the intestines of all ruminant animals, including cattle, sheep and goats.
 Although many animals in a herd may be infected, usually less than five per cent of infected animals develop clinical signs of disease.
-This is called the “Iceberg effect.”
+This is called the “iceberg effect.”
 Under circumstances of stress, inadequate nutrition or parasitism, more of the infected animals may develop clinical disease.
 Once clinical disease develops, affected animals eventually die due to dehydration and starvation as a result of malabsorption of nutrients.
 There is no treatment for Johne’s disease.

 The epidemiology of the disease is different in dairy and beef herds, mainly due to management factors.
 The differences in cow and herd prevalence, along with the long incubation period of MAP, causes a broader range in sensitivity of the diagnostic tests (10 to 50 per cent) and high variation in the serology versus fecal culture tests, mainly during early stages of the disease when it remains sub clinical.